spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-discord.md

 **Note**: If self-service bridging is not enabled, `!discord help` commands will return no results.

+### Usage
-Once self-service is enabled:

-1. Start a chat with `@_discord_bot:example.com` and say `!discord help bridge`.
+Once self-service is enabled, start a chat with `@_discord_bot:example.com` and say `!discord help bridge`.

-2. Follow the instructions in the help output message.
+Then, follow the instructions in the help output message.

 If the bot is not already in the Discord server, follow the provided invite link.
 This may require you to be a administrator of the Discord server.

+On the Discord side, you can say `!matrix help` to get a list of available commands to manage the bridge and Matrix users.

 **Note**: Encrypted Matrix rooms are not supported as of writing.

-On the Discord side, you can say `!matrix help` to get a list of available commands to manage the bridge and Matrix users.

 ## Portal Bridging (Automatic)